-COMPUTER & CHROMEBOOK PROCEDURES FOR PALISADES SCHOOL DISTRICT
+2. COMPUTER & CHROMEBOOK PROCEDURES FOR PALISADES SCHOOL DISTRICT (Chromebook Central is located in Library)

 The Palisades School District utilizes computers and Chromebooks as one way of enhancing its mission to teach the skills, knowledge, and behaviors students will need as successful and responsible adults in the community as a whole.
-In order to make these resources available to everyone, the district expects, in return, to ask that people who use the school's computers and/or Chromebooks will do so in a way that is consistent with its educational mission.
+In order to make these resources available to everyone, the district expects, in return, that people who use the school's computers and/or Chromebooks will do so in a way that is consistent with its educational mission.
+More information regarding the Palisades School District's technology use can be found by clicking on this link.